jeremykao/mission-bit/index.md

 [Chart JS Samples](https://www.chartjs.org/samples/latest/) - Some samples of more advanced usage of ChartJs, such as tooltips, positioning, etc.).
 Use the Dev Tools Inspector to see the code.

+## Bootstrap
+[Bootstrap Website](https://getbootstrap.com/docs/4.5/getting-started/introduction/) - Using Bootstrap, we don't have to worry too much about CSS.
+Bootstrap is a design/component library, which comes with default styling and  components you can use to make webpages and user interfaces.

 ## Data Sources

 Education Datasets